 Is your staff specially trained in end-of-life care?

-Six of our seven staff physicians are certified in hospice and palliative care and their careers are fully devoted to our patients.
+Five of our seven staff physicians are certified in hospice and palliative care and their careers are fully devoted to our patients.
 Plus, we have more certified hospice nurses than any other area hospice.
-In fact, because of our recognized expertise in end-of-life care, we work with the University of Toledo Medical Center and other institutions to provide training for medical, pharmacy and nursing students.
+In fact, because of our recognized expertise in end-of-life care, we work with the University of Toledo Medical Center, Mercy Health and other institutions to provide training for medical, pharmacy and nursing students.

 How satisfied are your patients and families?

-In written surveys, 98% of families would recommend Hospice of Northwest Ohio to others.
+In written surveys, 90% of families would definitely recommend Hospice of Northwest Ohio to others versus 84% nationally.